 Baby food freezer trays

 As mentioned earlier, 100 yen store ice cube trays aren’t bad but if you’re planning on freezing baby food, make your life easier by buying one specifically for baby food (like リッチェル Richell, pictured above, or Edison mama).

 These are great for feeding babies fruits, whether fresh or frozen.
 I got one from a brand called NatureBond and have been quite happy with it so far.
 The box comes with two feeders that have three different sizes of silicone teats each, which you can fill with whatever fruit you think your baby will like.
-Baby A likes strawberry and banana, so I stick those inside and then freeze it so it’s like a popsicle (I put the feeder inside of a freezer bag to prevent freezer burn).
+Baby A likes strawberries and bananas, so I stick those inside and then freeze it so it’s like a popsicle (I put the feeder inside of a freezer bag to prevent freezer burn).
 As she’s teething, I think she likes the cool sensation on her gums.
 It’s also very easy for her to hold and feed herself.

 Babies are toddlers are messy when they eat, especially when exploring their food and learning how to feed themselves.
 This is why it’s essential to have newspapers or flyers on hand to put on the floor and then throw away so that you have less to clean after a meal.
 You can also get something reusable like a picnic mat and just wipe it down but I just don’t have time for that and since I was getting a bunch of flyers from CO-OP anyway, I decided to put them to use.
 It was an excellent decision.

 Okay, this is partially a joke but I think it’s useful to have something on hand to block bits of food from hitting you in the face if your baby likes to blow raspberries with a mouthful of food or just use the spoon to fling their meal at you 🙂 I use a small plastic cutting board or a magazine I don’t care about anymore but if you have any suggestions, let me know by commenting below!